 The responding STA shall not use a bandwidth wider than it indicated.

-The responding STA shall not use a VHT format if HT-mixed or non-HT format was indicated.
+The responding STA shall not use a VHT format if it indicated HT-mixed or non-HT format.

-The responding STA shall not use an HT format if non-HT format was indicated.
+The responding STA shall not use an HT format if it indicated non-HT format.

 The ASAP Capable field shall be set to 1 in the initial Fine Timing Measurement frame if a responding STA is ASAP-capable; otherwise it shall be set to 0.(#3206)(#3267)